The Other Side (Sean Levert album)

 The Other Side is the only solo album by American R&B singer Sean Levert.
-It was released by Atlantic Records on June 20, 1995 in the United States.
+It was released by Atlantic Records on June 20, 1995, in the United States.
 While Jermaine Dupri was recruited to work with the singer on the majority of the album, Levert also secured that his first album would showcase some "love-making music."
 Thus, he also worked with his LeVert bandmates, Marc Gordon and his brother Gerald Levert, as well as Edwin "Tony" Nicholas on several songs.

-Upon release, the album earned generally positive reviews from music critics and peaked at number 22 on the US Billboard Top R&B/Hip-Hop Albums and number 146 on the Billboard Hot 100.
-The Other Side yielded the charting singles "Put Your Body Where Your Mouth Is" and "Same One," both of which reached the top sixty on the Hot R&B/Hip-Hop Songs.
-The Other Side remains Levert's only solo effort.
+The album earned generally positive reviews from music critics and peaked at number 22 on the US Billboard Top R&B/Hip-Hop Albums and number 146 on the Billboard Hot 100.
+The Other Side yielded the charting singles "Put Your Body Where Your Mouth Is" and "Same One".

 Background

 The Other Side marked Levert's solo debut.
 While Jermaine Dupri was recruited to work with the singer on the majority of the album, Levert also secured that his first album would showcase some "love-making music."
 Thus, he also worked with his LeVert bandmates, Marc Gordon and his brother Gerald Levert, and frequent collaborator Edwin "Tony" Nicholas on several songs.